District Sales Manager - NC/SC

 Duties and responsibilities include management of sales functions, administration, communication, and planning for respective territory.

 1. Direct, manage and coordinate sales functions with distribution and end-users

 - Product demonstration and training at end-users

 - Distribution channel(s) development

 - Identify opportunities for new applications and end-users

 - Implementation of distributor and growth end-user programs

-- Work with Regional Manager on developing short term and long-term strategies and action plans to achieve sales growth objectives
+- In conjunction with Regional Manger, develop short term and long term strategies and action plans to achieve sales growth objectives and budget

 Qualifications and Competencies (education, experience, skills)